pimeleon/build-pimeleon/docs/guides/customization.md

 # Customization Guide

-How to customize your Pi Router builds.
+How to customize your Pimeleon builds.

 ## Network Configuration